- Pets and Animals»

 My Experience With Parvo

 My 12 week old puppy came into contact with another who had Parvo, of which I was unaware.
-I noticed changes in her behavior after 2 to 3 day span.
+I noticed changes in her behavior after a 2 to 3 day span.
 She became a little less playful, slept more and had very little appetite.
 On the fourth day she was whining a lot, becoming very warm and feverish, and having loose, bloody bowel movements.
 At this point take your dog to the vet as soon as possible.
 At this stage it could take 48 or less for your dog to die from dehydration or infection.

 Above All, STAY CALM!

 It does neither you nor your pet any good if you are up all night crying and worrying.
 If the vet is closed and you can't get to an emergency clinic, do your best to keep them comfortable and don't forget to take care of yourself too.
-Sometimes we make it worse in our heads when we don't know what the real problem is.
+Sometimes we make it worse in our minds when we don't know what the real problem is.

 The First Step

-Quarantine your dog, parvo spreads quickly and other animals need to be protected from the carrier.
+Quarantine your dog, Parvo spreads quickly and other animals need to be protected from the carrier.
 Place her somewhere that is going to be undisturbed, secluded, where she will feel secure and able to relax, rest is very important for your dog to overcome the infection.

 Wash your hands and arms thoroughly after administering medication or having any kind of physical contact with your pet or your pets' medications.
 Change your clothes as well, Parvo spreads quickly and you do not want to infect other dogs in your home.